Moosa Raza: Post IAS career

-Since retirement from active Government service, Moosa Raza has served on several Committees of State and Central Governments, the private sector as well as charity and non-profit organisations.
-For 5 years, he served as the chairman of the Iridium India Telecom Co., and also on the Board of Iridium International at Washington.
+After retiring from active government service, Moosa Raza served on several Committees of State and Central Governments, the private sector as well as charity and non-profit organisations.
+For five years, he served as the chairman of the Iridium India Telecom Co., and also on the Board of Iridium International at Washington.

-He has been a member of the National Integration Council of India headed by the Prime Minister of India for several years.
+Raza was a member of the National Integration Council of India headed by the Prime Minister of India for several years.
 He was chairman of the committee appointed by the Government of J & K to recommend measures to devolve power to the people and control corruption.
 He also served on the Government Committee to review the POTA cases in Jammu & Kashmir and Gujarat as well as the Task Force on Socio-Economic development of J & K headed by the Chief Economic Advisor to the Prime Minister.
 He was a member of the Arjun Sen Gupta Committee to review reforms in the Public Sector of India.
 He was also the Convenor of the MOU Task Force for Mining & Mineral Industries of Government of India as also for the Transport Industries Syndicate of Government of India.

-Moosa Raza has been recently nominated as an ATF member in the Performance Management Division of the Cabinet Secretariat set up by the Prime Minister of India for evaluating performance of Government Departments and Ministries.
+Moosa Raza had been recently nominated as an ATF member in the Performance Management Division of the Cabinet Secretariat set up by the Prime Minister of India for evaluating performance of Government Departments and Ministries.
 He is currently a member of the Committee of SCOPE & Ministry of Public Enterprises for awarding Excellence Awards to the PSUs headed by Justice P.N.
 Bhagwati, former Chief Justice of India.

 The National Minorities Commission of India had asked him to lead a delegation of Muslim Clerics and leaders to negotiate with the Hurriyat leaders and Government of J & K for the honourable return of Kashmiri Pandits to the valley.

 Moosa Raza was nominated as the President's nominee on the Senior Selection Committee of Indira Gandhi Open University, and since 2009 has been on the Court of Aligarh Muslim University.
 Since 2000, he has also been functioning as the chairman of Southern India Education Trust, a minority promoted institution which is running a college for women, two high schools, a centre for women's studies, a centre for dyslexic children etc. More than 50% of the 9,000 students of these institutions belong to the majority community.

 In view of his long experience with industrial and commercial enterprises, Raza was elected and served as chairman of the Standing Conference of Public Enterprises, an apex body of over 240 public sector undertakings in India.
 Moosa Raza also functioned during this period on the governing councils of the Indian Institute of Management (Ahmedabad), the Advanced Management Programme Committee, the Management and Administrative Research Council of India, International Management Institute, New Delhi, and the various expert committees to study public sector reforms and government functioning.